 Unlike OPMs that cover the entire spectrum of the online learning space, unbundled services provide niche offerings for higher education clients.

 Some companies specialize in building and creating content for schools.
-Others, like MindMax, specialize in marketing and enrollment solutions.
+Others, like MindMax, specialize in more customized solutions including marketing and enrollment services.
 Even some of the big OPMs began unbundling their services, focusing on fee-for-service solutions instead of revenue-sharing programs.

-Today, schools have a choice between investing in an OPM or paying for unbundled services.
+Every school has some capability to market, recruit and enroll students.
+Unbundling helps reduces resource redundancy and invest across other areas of growth.
+Today, schools have a choice between investing in an online program management provider or paying for unbundled services.
 But how can they know which solution will provide the most value to their institution?
 Here’s how I suggest breaking it down. . .

 An OPM is a good fit for your school if: